People with Disabilities in the Massachusetts Labor Force

 Data on Hispanic and Latino populations include people who identify as any race.

 Users should be cautious when comparing data from 5-year estimates to 1-year estimates and consider that 1-year estimates represent a point-in-time while 5-year estimates represent a 5-year average.
+For more information, view "Understanding and Using ACS Single-Year and Multiyear Estimates."

-Data reference and download
+Data Reference and Download

 Download the data sets used in the above resources by clicking the file under 'Additional Resources" below.